 \subsection{Bird's-Eye View}

-The crux of the problem with the HP implementation is its inability to properly track physically deleted nodes in the original Harris' list (or tagged edges in Natarajan-Mittal tree) while traversing through logically deleted nodes.
-However, if there was some way to confirm that the following logically deleted node is not yet physically deleted, optimistic traversals are still feasible.
+The crux of the problem is HP's inability to properly track physically deleted nodes in Harris' list (or tagged edges in the Natarajan-Mittal tree) while traversing logically deleted nodes.
+However, if there were some way to confirm that the following logically deleted node has not yet been physically deleted, optimistic traversals would still be feasible.

 In Figure~\ref{fig:SCOT_HL_HP}, N2 is still \emph{safe} to access because it is not physically deleted, i.e., N1 still points to N2.
-Moreover, according to Figure~\ref{alg:harris}, we always make sure that the node to the left is not logically deleted and thus \textbf{never unlink nodes in the middle of the chain}, i.e., we can delete just N2, or both N2-N3, but we never delete N3 while keeping N2 in the list.
-In other words, we either remove the entire chain of logically deleted nodes or a subchain with the truncated tail.
+Moreover, according to Figure~\ref{alg:harris}, we always make sure that the node to the left is not logically deleted and thus \emph{never unlink nodes in the middle of the chain}, i.e., we can delete just N2, or both of N2 and N3, but we never delete N3 while keeping N2 in the list.
+In other words, we remove a prefix of the chain.

-Combining these observations together, we make one crucial insight that helps solve the issue with HP: It is still safe to access N3 and the following nodes as long as at every step, i.e., after making an HP reservation for the next logically deleted node, we verify that N1 still points to N2.
-In other words, once we reach N2, we declare it to be a ``dangerous zone''.
+Combining these observations, we gain a crucial insight that helps solve the issue with HP: It is still safe to access N3 and the following nodes as long as at every step, i.e., after making an HP reservation for the next logically deleted node, we verify that N1 still points to N2.
+In other words, once we reach N2, we declare it to be a ``dangerous zone.''
 Until we reach the end of the chain of consecutive logically deleted nodes, we are going to stay in the dangerous zone and perform additional checks.
 More specifically, after retrieving N3's pointer and creating its HP reservation, we check that N1 still points to N2.
 We will continue to perform these checks at every iteration until we reach the end of the chain.
 If the check fails, we cannot proceed further and need to restart the search operation from the very beginning.

 SCOT makes several \textbf{key assumptions}: (1) The data structure supports a \emph{deferred} deletion of ``logically'' deleted nodes and (2) For a logically deleted node to be physically unlinked, its predecessor on the traversal path must not itself be logically deleted.
 While uncommon in trees or lists, unlinking a node with multiple predecessors requires extra care if some predecessors are valid while others are logically deleted.